WordPress SEO Guide for Beginners

 If your website isn’t appearing in search results, then the primary thing you would like to try to is to form sure that this feature is unchecked.

-Simply log in to the admin area of your WordPress site and visit Settings » Reading page.
+Simply log in to the admin area of your WordPress site and visit the Settings » Reading page.

 Search engine visibility settings in WordPress